isomorphic-software/smartclient-docs/classes/PickList.md

 ### Description
 Returns the data to display in the pick list.

 The default implementation applies the criteria returned by [PickList.getPickListFilterCriteria](#method-picklistgetpicklistfiltercriteria) to the data returned by [PickList.getClientPickListData](#method-picklistgetclientpicklistdata).
 A record passes the filter if it has a matching value for all fields in the criteria object.
-Matching is performed according to [TextMatchStyle](../reference_2.md#type-textmatchstyle).
+Matching is performed according to [TextMatchStyle](../reference.md#type-textmatchstyle).

 If [PickList.showAllOptions](#attr-picklistshowalloptions) is set, all values are shown, with matching values shown below a [separator](#attr-picklistseparatorrows).

 ### Returns

 `[Array of ListGridRecord](#type-array-of-listgridrecord)` — array of record objects to display in the pickList

+---
+## Method: PickList.getOptionDataSource

+### Description
+PickLists can derive their data directly from a valueMap, or retrieve data from a dataSource to display as options.

+This method will return the dataSource used to populate the pickList, or null if none is specified (implies this list will derive its data from the valueMap for the item).
+Default implementation will return [PickList.optionDataSource](#attr-picklistoptiondatasource) if specified, otherwise if this is a field with a specified `foreignKey` in a databound form, returns the dataSource for the `foreignKey`.
+Otherwise picks up `this.form.dataSource` if set.

+### Returns

+`[DataSource](#type-datasource)` — DataSource to use for fetching options

 ---